-You can taste at this point and adjust the flavouring ( there is that Canadian spelling again ) but my suggestion is to cover and put the bowl in the fridge for a couple of hours to let the flavours mingle before testing for flavour.
+You can taste at this point and adjust the flavouring ( there is that Canadian spelling again ) but my suggestion, if you have the time available, is to cover the mixture and put the bowl in the fridge for at least a couple of hours to let the flavours mingle before testing for flavour.

 While the filling is mellowing, prepare the caps.

 Mushroom can absorb a lot of water so if at all possible brush or wipe them clean instead of letting the mushrooms sit in water.

 Remove the center stock and take out the gills.
 It is surprising how much space will suddenly appear.

 You will not need it all but having a little extra makes dipping the caps much easier.

 The mixture will be moist enough to hold together if extra is piled on top.

 Dip each cap into the bread crumb mixture or pour the mixture over the top and shake the excess off.